licnep/flux/README.md

-LIVE VERSION
+Live Version
 ============

 We have a live version of the project always running at:
 [current snapshot](http://flux.lolwut.net/flux/website/index.php)

-This is a sandbox version that can be modified by anyone from the website itself:
+This live version can be modified by anyone from the website itself:
 [online IDE](http://flux.lolwut.net:3000/)

 Changes made to the live version will be reviewed and added to the repo.
-If you want to make more serious changes, clone the repo and install a local version.
+If you want to make more serious changes, clone or fork the repo and install a local version.

-INSTALLATION
+Installation
 ============

 Requirements: apache, php, mysql.